AIHubCentral/docs/assets/RVC/Resources/Epochs & TensorBoard.md

 <img src="../tensorboard-img/mel_og.png" alt="image" width="700" height="700">‎
 ***
 #### Spotting Mode Collapses:
-Another way of spotting is by using the Mel images as shown above.
+Another way of spotting collapses is by using the Mel images as shown above.

 - A mode collapses is when RVC trys to learn silence.
 Here is an example of what the mel image looks like when RVC grabs a silent segment or a mute file.